-As of Cloud Access Software release 2020.01, direct connections from Anyware Clients to Remote Workstation Card machines must be made to the host computer's IP address or FQDN.
+As of Cloud Access Software release 2020.01, direct connections from PCoIP Clients to Remote Workstation Card machines must be made to the host computer's IP address or FQDN.
 In previous versions, connections were made directly to the Remote Workstation Card; this connection method is no longer supported.

-Work-from-Home options using Anyware Management Console
+Work-from-Home options using PCoIP Management Console

-If you are an IT Administrator using Management Console on your corporate network, you can easily allow your Anyware Zero Clients or Remote Workstation Cards be moved to your employees home network and continue to manage them via the Management Console as long as you are using DNS to provision your endpoints.
-For Anyware Management Console Remote Endpoint Management perform the following tasks:
+If you are an IT Administrator using Management Console on your corporate network, you can easily allow your PCoIP Zero Clients or Remote Workstation Cards be moved to your employees home network and continue to manage them via the Management Console as long as you are using DNS to provision your endpoints.
+For PCoIP Management Console Remote Endpoint Management perform the following tasks:

-1. Configure the Anyware Management Console reverse proxy.

-2. Connect the Remote Workstation Card or Anyware Zero Client to your home network.

-Follow the instructions in the "Connecting to a remote endpoint" in the Management Console Guide.
+- 1. Configure the PCoIP Management Console reverse proxy. - 2.
+Connect the Remote Workstation Card or PCoIP Zero Client to your home network. - 3.
+Follow the instructions regarding connecting to a remote endpoint.